 The board believes that attendance is a key factor in student achievement.
 Any student who misses school must provide a written excuse signed by his/her parent within 10 school days after the student has returned to school.
-If a student fails to bring a valid excise, he/she will automatically receive an unexcused absence.
-The principal of each school will approve or disapprove any student’s absences in excess of three (3) days for a 45 day course, five (5) days for a 90 day course, or ten (10) days for a 180 day course.
+If a student fails to bring a valid excuse, their absence will remain unexcused.
+The principal of each school will approve or disapprove any student’s absences in excess of three (3) days for a 45 day course, five (5) days for a 90 day course, or ten (10) days for a 180 day course, in unique circumstances.

 Lawful absences are those necessitated by:

 - Illness of a student that may endanger his/her health or the health of others.
 Extended illness of a student that is verified in writing by a licensed medical practitioner.